College of Criminal Justice

 - The Criminal Justice program boasts one of the largest and most productive faculties in the United States with experts in the field of law, law enforcement, police administration, criminology, corrections, history, psychology, security studies, terrorism, victim studies, forensic anthropology, and forensic science.

-- Recruiters from various agencies around the world visit the center on a regular basis and the College offers its own Career Fair each March.
+- Recruiters from various agencies around the world visit the center on a regular basis and the College offers its own Career Fairs each semester.

 - Students receive real world experience by participating in agency tours, internships, and regional/national conferences.